 Want to trek the best hikes at Tioga Pass and Tuolumne Meadows?
 This is a very short list of the almost endless trails in Yosemite’s renowned high country.
 The trailheads for each of these hikes are located off of Tioga Pass and each offer unsurpassed views of Yosemite’s vast wilderness areas and notable icons.
-Please be aware Yosemite experienced heavily snowfall this past winter season.
+Please be aware of the existing snow pack early in the season.
 If attempting a hike be prepared for flooding and snow on some trails.

 May Lake and Mount Hoffmann

 Distance: 2.5 miles (4 km) round trip to May Lake; 6 miles (9.6 km) round trip if you climb Mt.
 Hoffmann as well

 Difficulty: Easy – May Lake, Mount Hoffmann – Strenuous